akar247/RecipesDurationAnalysis/README.md

 <br>
 <br>

-THe plot of the number of ingredients against the average duration of a recipe is similar to the previous graph excep its domain is much smaller.
+The plot of the number of ingredients against the average duration of a recipe is similar to the previous graph excep its domain is much smaller.
 It also does not seem to have as much of a linear relationship as it could be a quadratic relationship as the average duration sharply increases when there are 20 - 25 ingredients in the recipe.

 <br>
 <br>